Reflections on Impending Obamacare

 There appears no better blueprint for the 1993 healthcare reform legislation (commonly called "Clintoncare") than Jacob Hacker's 1999 book The Road to Nowhere.
 If President Obama did not use this same roadmap for the "Obamacare" health program, it still remains quite a good description of what he did do.
 His following this earlier playbook would plausibly explain much that is otherwise mysterious.

 The Hacker book was originally an academic thesis written several years after the (Hillary) Clinton Health Plan experienced ignominious disappearance in the halls of Congress.
 By then, the Clinton episode of 1993-94 was quiet and forgotten, so participants probably felt it was safe to describe big-shot politics to a college kid writing a thesis.
 The resulting book was easy to follow, had a ring of authenticity, and advanced the author's career.
 Advanced it so much the same Jacob Hacker later became visible near Democratic policy circles, even seemingly advising political deals, even though strangely quiet, lately.
 The similarities between the Obama initiative and Clinton's earlier strategy in Hacker's book, are striking.
-However, judgment must be suspended whether to frame it as a cautionary tale, or a guidebook.
-In fact, the possibility that Mrs. Clinton plans to use the blueprint a third time, produces a strange fascination among even her enemies.
+However, a judgment must be suspended whether to frame it as a cautionary tale, or a guidebook.
+In fact, the possibility that Mrs. Clinton plans to use the blueprint a third time produces a strange fascination among even her enemies.

 1. Pad anything into Senate and House bills.
 2. Send the padded bills to a conference committee.
 3. Delete all but your own ideas.
 4. Ram it through.